Allan O. Hunter

 Allan Oakley Hunter (June 15, 1916 – May 2, 1995) was an American lawyer and politician.
 Hunter, a Republican, served as the United States representative for California's 9th congressional district from 1951 to 1953 and for California's 12th congressional district from 1953 to 1955.

-After his stint in politics, Hunter served as the president and chairman of the Federal National Mortgage Association (commonly known as Fannie Mae) from 1970 to 1981.
+After his stint in elective office, Hunter served as the president and chairman of the Federal National Mortgage Association (commonly known as Fannie Mae) from 1970 to 1981.

-Background
+Early life and education

 Hunter was born on June 15, 1916, in Los Angeles, California.
 After attending public school in Fresno, California, he went on to Fresno State College.
 After graduating from the college in 1937, Hunter attended the University of California, Hastings College of the Law and graduated from there with a Bachelor of Laws degree in 1940.

+Early career

 After being admitted to the bar the same year, he became a special agent for the Federal Bureau of Investigation until 1944.

+World War II

 He then served in the United States Naval Reserve Office of Strategic Services in England and Germany with a special counterintelligence unit (SCU) under the Sixth Army Group from 1944 to 1946.

+Legal practice

 After returning from World War II, Hunter started his law practice in Fresno, and continued until 1950 when he decided to run for the House of Representatives seat of the 9th congressional district.

-Politics and Fannie Mae
+Congress

 In the 9th district, the Republican Hunter defeated Democratic incumbent Cecil F. White in a close race, capturing 76,015 votes to White's 70,201 votes, giving Hunter the 52%-48% margin.

 In 1952, Hunter was a delegate from California in the Republican National Convention.
 In that year's House election, Hunter ran unopposed for the seat in the state's 12th congressional district and won the election after capturing 99.3% of the vote.

 In the 1954 House election, Hunter faced a tough re-election against political newcomer Democrat Bernice F. Sisk.
 Sisk defeated Hunter in the election with a 53.8%-46.2% majority.

+Career after Congress

 After losing his re-election bid, he became the general counsel with the Housing and Home Finance Agency in Washington, D.C., the following year.
 He served in that position until July 1957 when he resigned in order to continue his law practice in Fresno.

 Three years later, he was again a delegate to the 1960 Republican National Convention in Chicago, Illinois.

 For the next ten years, he collaborated on the development and operation of the Rossmoor Leisure World Communities in California.
 From 1966 to 1969, Hunter served as chairman of California's state commission of housing and community development.